thenexthub/Codira/stdlib/public/BinaryParsing/BinaryParsing/Documentation.docc/Articles/GettingStarted.md

 ## Overview

-The BinaryParsing library provides a comprehensive set of tools for safely parsing binary data in Swift.
+The BinaryParsing library provides a comprehensive set of tools for safely parsing binary data in Codira.
 The library provides the ``ParserSpan`` type, a consumable, memory-safe view into binary data, and defines a convention for writing concise, composable parsing functions.

 Using the library's tools — including the span type, parser primitives, and operators for working with newly parsed values — you can prevent common pitfalls like buffer overruns, integer overflows, and type confusion that can lead to security vulnerabilities or crashes.